Here’s How Low-Income Credit Unions Can Help You Avoid Payday Lenders

 Regardless of how much money they have, most people don’t want to be associated with the term “low-income.”
 The same goes for financial institutions, which makes them a little tougher to track down.

-“The trick is that of course nobody likes to bank at the poor people’s bank,” DeFilippi said.
+“The trick is that of course nobody likes to bank at the poor people’s bank,” said Pablo DeFilippi, executive vice president for Inclusiv, a national network of credit unions.
 “So the low-income designation is not something that they promote.”

 You can still find a low-income credit union — you just won’t see it advertised.
 One way to find one in your area is to search the NCUA’s credit union locator for your area.